Do the Right Thing: Critical reception

 Some critics were less favorable in their reviews.
-Dave Kehr of the Chicago Tribune gave the film two stars out of four; while calling the film "amiable", he resented it for employing White guilt and "seeing violence as a liberating symbol rather than a debasing reality."
+Dave Kehr of the Chicago Tribune gave the film two stars out of four; while calling the film "amiable", he resented it for employing white guilt and "seeing violence as a liberating symbol rather than a debasing reality."
 Ralph Novak, writing for People, panned the film as incoherent and having an unclear message and no likable characters: "If Lee is saying that racism is profoundly painful, frustrating and confusing, no one will argue.
 But this film states the case without offering any insight."

-On Rotten Tomatoes, the film has a rating of 91%, based on 105 reviews, with an average rating of 9.20/10.
+On Rotten Tomatoes, the film has a rating of 92%, based on 151 reviews, with an average rating of 9.1/10.
 The site's critical consensus reads, "Smart, vibrant and urgent without being didactic, Do the Right Thing is one of Spike Lee's most fully realized efforts – and one of the most important films of the 1980s."
 On Metacritic, the film has a score of 93 out of 100, based on 26 critics, indicating "universal acclaim", and placing it as the 68th-highest film of all-time on the site.
-According to online film resource They Shoot Pictures, Don't They?, Do the Right Thing is the most acclaimed film of 1989.